habibshahid2013/PBS-MovieApp-Project/README.md

 ## About The Project

-Build a web application that allows users to search and view information about movies using the The Movie Database (tmdb) API.
+Build a web application that allows users to search and view information about movies using the The Movie Database (TMDB) API.

 Technical Requirements: